jtraglia/omni/docs/site/docs/protocol/future.md

 ## Fast Finality Mechanisms

 Omni’s `XMsg` verification process is designed with a modular approach.
 By default, Omni validators wait for `XMsg` requests to finalize on Ethereum L1 (2 epochs, ∼12 minutes) before attesting to their validity in consensus.
-However, low latency finality mechanisms can be substituted so that users can enjoy a UX that mirrors modern cloud applications.
+However, low-latency finality mechanisms can be substituted so that users can enjoy a UX that mirrors modern cloud applications.
 Specifically, Omni is exploring implementing transaction insurance mechanisms on source rollups or pre-confirmations from technologies like shared sequencers.

 ## Expanded DA and Consensus Support